appsmithorg/appsmith-docs/website/docs/packages/reference/package.md

 # Package Settings

-This page provides information about the settings and properties available within Packages.
+This page provides information about the settings and properties available within Packages, which allows you to configure the package and module settings.

 ## Query module properties